 Using appliances which have the ‘Energy Star’ service mark will help to reduce the amount of energy your business uses, and your annual costs.
 Older equipment is often far more inefficient than modern alternatives.
 When replacing old equipment, it is equally important to try to recycle the items rather than seeing them end up in a landfill site.
 You may also be able to donate the parts or the entire appliance to a worthy cause.

 The business commute is horrendously harmful for the environment.
-Encourage employees to walk or cycle to work, offering benefits for those who leave the car at home.
-Car sharing should also be encouraged along with the use of public transport.
+If and when your employees commute, encourage them to walk or cycle to work, offering benefits for those who leave the car at home.
+Car sharing should also be encouraged, along with the use of public transport.

-Allowing employees to work from home is another option to consider.
-Obviously, this isn’t possible for many positions, but there are plenty of roles where working from home is suitable.
-Remote workers reduce the amount of energy your business uses, removes the commute and has been shown to improve productivity in employees.
+Allowing employees to work from home on a permanent basis is another option to consider.
+Obviously, this isn’t possible for many positions, but there are plenty of roles where working from home is suitable – which is just one of the things that COVID-19 has taught us.
+Remote workers reduce the amount of energy your business uses, removes the commute, and has been shown to improve productivity in employees.
 It’s also beneficial for modern life, allowing flexible hours for families.

-Work to reduce the amount of face to face appointments you hold.
-These days there are excellent tools that make meetings seamless even when attendees are in different locations.
-Skype is a classic tool that is commonly used but meetings can even take place via Facebook.
+Work to reduce the amount of face-to-face appointments you hold.
+These days, there are excellent tools that make meetings seamless even when attendees are in different locations.
+Zoom, Skype, and Google Meet became ubiquitous in 2020, but meetings can even take place via Facebook.
 Try out a few of the tools and find ones that work for your business.
 It’s advisable to become familiar with a few options in case clients have a preference of their own.

 Green procurement is an area in which efforts need to be concentrated.
 When purchasing products or services, aim to find and use ones that are eco-friendly.
 Seek out partnerships with businesses that have strong green policies.
 Sustainable procurement reduces waste, saves money and can enhance a business’ reputation.